Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Level of detail switch based on:

 - maxScreenThreshold: The screen size of the node's minimum bounding volume.
 Used by mesh pyramids
-- screenSpaceRelative: The scale of the node's minimum bounding volume.
-Use by the points profile.
+- screenSpaceRelative: The scale of the node's minimum bounding volume.  used by the points profile.
 - distanceRangeFromDefaultCamera: Normalized distance of the node's minimum bounding volume from the camera.
 Used by the points profile.
 - effectiveDensity: Estimation of the point density covered by the node.
-Use by Point Clouds.
+Used by Point Clouds.

 ### <a name="i3s-defining-characteristics"></a> I3S Defining Characteristics